SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 # Auto Routines

-Choreolib provides a higher level api to make it easier to create competitive and complex auto routines inside your robot code.
+Choreolib provides a higher level API to make it easier to create competitive and complex auto routines inside your robot code.
 This is done by providing the `AutoFactory` class.

 ## Triggers vs Composition